hivdb/chiro-cms/resources/covid-review.md

 Arbidol is an oral drug used in Russia and China to treat influenza and other viral infections[^10.1016/j.antiviral.2014.04.006][^10.1128/JVI.02077-15].
 It is reported to have _in vitro_ activity against multiple viruses and to inhibit viral entry by binding viral surface glycoproteins[^10.1016/j.antiviral.2008.10.009].
 Its SARS-CoV-2 EC<sub>50</sub>s has been reported to be between 5 and 10 μM with a selectivity index of about 8[^10.1101/2020.04.03.023846][^10.1038/s41421-020-0169-8].
 A crystal structure of arbidol in complex with influenza hemagglutinin showed that arbidol binds to a hydrophobic cavity in the hemagglutinin trimer stem[^10.1073/pnas.1617020114].
 There have been five small studies of arbidol in patients with SARS-CoV-2, including two open-label controlled studies[^10.1101/2020.03.17.20037432][^10.1101/2020.03.19.20038984] and three observational studies[^10.1016/j.jinf.2020.03.002][^10.1016/j.jinf.2020.03.060][^10.1101/2020.04.06.20042580].
 One controlled trial suggested it was inferior to favipiravir at reducing time to clinical recovery[^10.1101/2020.03.17.20037432]; one observational trial suggested it was inferior to nebulized interferon α2b at reducing viral shedding; and one observational trial suggested that it may have been more effective than lopinavir/r at reducing viral shedding[^10.1016/j.jinf.2020.03.060].

-One group has reported that certain anticoagulants such as heparin and enoxaparin bind to S1 receptor binding domains and weakly interfere with virus cell entry in vitro[
+One group has reported that certain anticoagulants such as heparin and enoxaparin bind to S1 receptor binding domains and weakly interfere with virus cell entry _in vitro_[^10.1101/2020.04.28.066761].

 ___Conclusion: Most of the compounds in this section have not been well studied and therefore appear unlikely at the present time to lead to useful treatments.___